Do I need my wisdom teeth removed?

 If you need to get braces, then the orthodontist might need to extract teeth if your mouth is too crowded.
 Unfortunately, some people have too many teeth for the size of their mouth, which makes extraction essential.

-Another reason why tooth extraction may be necessary is if you have a particularly bad cavity.
+Another reason why tooth extraction may be necessary is if you have a particularly bad cavity beyond repair.
 In the event that the decay has gone into the pulp and infected it, then the dentist will recommend a root canal, however, in some cases, a root canal treatment may not be feasible and then the tooth would require extraction to prevent the spread of the infection.

 Advanced forms of gum disease